i-dipanshu/infra-eks-using-tgrunt/README.md

-# EKS infrastructure in a custom high available VPC using Terragrunt
+# EKS in a VPC using Terragrunt